Information about the responsible meter operator

 - in the cases set out in § 31 (1) number 5, (2) and (3) sentence 2 MsbG, the provision of a communication solution which can be used to bring about a change to the switching profile up to twice per day, and the transmission of a network status date once per day,

 - in the cases set out in § 40 MsbG and under the requirements specified there, the integration of generation plants according to the Renewable Energies Act or the Cogeneration Protection Law and the integration of metering devices for gas and

 - the fulfilment of other obligations resulting from the specifications of the Federal Network Agency under §§ 47 and 75, in particular with regard to business processes, data formats, invoicing processes, contracts and accounting.

 3. Additional services under § 35 (2) MsbG

 Additional services are services that go beyond the standard services in § 35 (1) MsbG.
 Stromnetz Berlin GmbH will offer the following additional services to start with:

 - Timer/pager for modern metering devices.

-The fees for the operation of modern metering devices and for the additional services offered are listed in the price sheet published on the Stromnetz Berlin GmbH website.
+The fees for the operation of modern metering devices, intelligent measuring systems and for the additional services offered are listed in the price sheet published on the Stromnetz Berlin GmbH website at responsible meter operator.